 Distributed hash tables (DHTs) represent a decentralized mechanism for associating different kinds of objects and peers with hash values.
 The most commonly used hash functions are MD5 [14] and SHA1 [13].
 A DHT is mainly used to distribute peers and objects as uniformly as possible to the hash functions codomain, i.e. the identifier space.
-The hash function maps each peer (e.g. by using its IP address) and each object (e.g. by using the file itself) to a value in the identifier space.
+The hash function maps each peer (e.g. by using its IP adress) and each object (e.g. by using the file itself) to a value in the identifier space.
 As can be seen in Figure 1, a value is assigned to each peer and object, in such a way that peers and objects intermix in the identifier space.
 Each participating peer is then responsible for all those objects, whose hash values lie between the peers own hash value and the hash value of the peer immediately preceding the peer.
-In Figure 1 object z, e.g. is hashed between peer xand its preceding peer y.
-Information about object z is thus stored at peer x.
+In Figure 1 object z, e.g. is hashed between peer x and its preceding peer y.
+Information about object z is thus stored at peeer x.
 To cope with the boundaries of the identifier space the identifier space is transformed into a circle in such a way that the hash values are ascending clockwise in the evolving ring.
 This ring is called the Chord ring.

+Figure 1: Distributing peers and documents into the identifier space using a hash function

 Information about a document is thus stored at the first peer, whose hash value succeeds the document's hash value on the Chord ring.
 For routing purposes a peer knows its immediate successor on the ring.
 If a peer searches for a document, it will forward the query to its successor, which in turn will forward the query to its own successor until the search hits the peer responsible for the searched document.
 Once the responsible peer is found, it will transmit the answer directly to the originator, i.e. the peer seeking the information.
 As a peer needs O(n) messages to complete this kind of search, it also maintains a finger table, i.e. a list of peers called fingers.
 These fingers are used as shortcuts through the ring to speed up the search process.
-As shown in [1] the finger table of a peer z consists of $O(\log_2(n))$ distinct entries whereby the i-th entry in a peers finger table contains the identity of the first peer that succeeds z's own hash-value by at least 2^{i-1} on the Chord ring.
-That is, peer z with hash value id_z has its fingers at $id_z + 2^{i-1}$ for i = 1 to $\log_2(n)$.
-Figure 2 illustrates a simple example using a Chord-
+As shown in [1] the finger table of a peer z consists of $O(\operatorname{Id}(n))$ distinct entries whereby the i-th entry in a peers finger table contains the identity of the first peer that succeeds z's own hash-value by at least 2^{i-1} on the Chord ring.
+That is, peer z with hash value id_z has its fingers at $id_z + 2^{i-1}$ for i = 1 to $\operatorname{Id}(n)$.